eliot-org/eliot-experiment-builder/README.md

 Features
 ---
-- Modern UI - an easy to learn, beautiful and powerful graphical interface
+- Modern UI - an easy to learn, simple but powerful graphical interface
-- Hardware/Devices - use EEG Equipment, scales, lights and robots
+- Hardware/Devices - use EEG Equipment, scales, lights, arduinos and robots with our scripts or use the full power of Javascript in your own scripts
 - OpenSource - Released under [CC-BY-NC-4.0](https://creativecommons.org/licenses/by-nc/4.0/legalcode.de)
-- JSON - build surveys using json files
+- JSON - build surveys using json files or the Survey Builder - to be implemented
+- Conditions/Loops -
 - HTML - dont like the default theme?
 Change pages to your liking - to be implemented
 - Stimuli - use a variety of stimuli.
 Including ...